-- One or more pollutants exceed the criteria in greater than 25 percent of samples, And - Any pool in which both indices score below a 20.0 (i.e. a biological condition rating of poor).
+- Any pool in which both indices score below a 20.0 (i.e. a biological condition rating of poor).

-OR

-If either index receives a score below 10.0 (i.e. a 'Very Poor' rating).
+OR - If either index receives a score below 10.0 (i.e. a 'Very Poor' rating).

 BIMONTHLY AND CLEAN METALS MONITORING RESULTS